Code-Institute-Submissions/soundkissstudio/README.md

 ## Credits

+- Credit to [Toto Kuo](https://totokuophotography.com/)for her studio photography.

+- Credit to [Pia Hsieh](https://alfunsety.wixsite.com/impia) for her studio logo design.

+- Credit to [Sundance Lee](https://www.flickr.com/people/sundancelee/) for his live photography.

+- Credit to [YC Lin](https://blueballoonstudio.blogspot.com/) for his live photography.

-- Thanks to Johann Alberts and Igor at Codeinstitue Student Support for their guidance on using @media queries
+- Thanks to Johann Alberts and Igor at Codeinstitue Tutor Student Support for their guidance on using @media queries

 - Thank you to my Tutor Reuben Ferrante for his feedback, knowledge and positive guidance.
 I learnt a great deal from this project and look forward to the next.